merlinmann/wisdom/wisdom.md

 ----

-- You are not obliged to have a strong opinion about everything.
+- You are not obligated to have a strong opinion about everything.
 Get fewer opinions about way fewer things, and then strive always to interrogate the basis of your strongest opinions.
 This is very difficult, so be grateful if you've found fewer strong opinions to interrogate.
 - Priorities are like arms.
 If you think you have more than a couple, you're either lying or crazy.
-- If you're struggling to understand someone's behavior or motivation, understand that it's usually because of money, fear, or both.
+- If you're struggling to understand someone's behavior or motivation, understand that it's almost always because of money, fear, or both.
 - If you have cool stickers, use them.
 Put them on things.
 Be carelessly joyful about using your stickers.
 If you die with a collection of dozens of cool stickers that you never used, you did it wrong.
 - Whenever you meet someone new, ask them what they're most excited about right now.
 Everyone interesting is excited about something right now, and they'd probably love to tell you about it.
 - Related.
 When you meet a child, ask them if they would share the coolest thing that's happened to them this week.
 You can also ask them about their favorite food.
 Kids love food and have many thoughts about it.
 - Whenever you're considering escalating any relationship, ask yourself whether you'd be okay with getting ten times more of them.
 In other words, consider whether a lot more of "how they are" is a thing you really want to pursue.
 - Take a walk in a place that has lots of leaves and grass and other natural, irregular patterns.
 It stimulates dopamine, plus you should probably be walking more anyway.
-(Thanks, Tom L.)
-- Related.
+(Thanks, Tom L.)<!-- - Related.
 This is why the carpeting in casinos and hotels has such whackadoo patterns.
 They're squirting your brain parts with free happy juice.
 From a scientific standpoint.
+ -->
 - Once your party has been seated, always order a large pepperoni pizza *for the table*.
 (Thanks, John R.)
 - Treat every person you encounter as though they are having a way worse day than you.
 - Related: ask yourself how you might become the least annoying stranger that a given person met today.
 If you became the subject of a private anecdote, how great would you feel about hearing it?